alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-04.md

 either or both of
 "end-to-end security"
 or
-"end-to-end encryption."
+"end-to-end encryption".
 (either/both: "E2E")

 Any
 messaging solution,
-or any
-clearly defined subset
+or clearly defined
-of a
-larger messaging solution,
+subset thereof,
 which claims to
 provide E2E,
 **MUST**